-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of the Governmental Fund to the Statement of Activities For the Fiscal Year Ended May 31, 2021
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of the Governmental Fund to the Statement of Activities For the Fiscal Year Ended May 31, 2022

-Net Change in Fund Balances - Total Governmental Funds \$ 93,345 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures. however, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Capital Outlays 19,217 Depreciation Expense (138,027) Deferred outflows (inflows) of resources related to the pensions not reported in the funds.
-Change in Deferred Items - IMRF (151,910) Change in Deferred Items - RBP (10,733) The issuance of long-term debt provides current financial resources to governmental funds, While the repayment of the principal on long-term debt consumes the current financial resources of the governmental funds.
-Change in Compensated Absences Payable 2,041 Change in Net Pension Liability - IMRF 162,616 Change in Total OPEB Liability - RBP 46,837 Retirement of Debt 150,712 Amortization of Bond Premium 989 Changes to accrued interest on long-term debt in the Statement of Activities does not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
-1,567 Changes in Net Position of Governmental Activities 176,654
+Net Change in Fund Balances - Total Governmental Funds \$ 75,176 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures. however, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+Depreciation Expense (136,355) An addition to a net pension asset is not considered to be an increase in a financial asset in the governmental funds Change in Net Pension Asset 99,427 Deferred outflows (inflows) of resources related to the pensions not reported in the funds.
+Change in Deferred Items - IMRF (41,892) The issuance of long-term debt provides current financial resources to governmental funds, While the repayment of the principal on long-term debt consumes the current financial resources of the governmental funds.
+Change in Compensated Absences Payable Retirement of Debt (3,584) 337,682 Changes to accrued interest on long-term debt in the Statement of Activities does not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
+213 Changes in Net Position of Governmental Activities 330,667